mojodojodev/mojodojo.dev/this_week_in_mojo.md

 #### MLIR code with unknown dialects
 The mojo compiler has a number of internal dialects, including `pop` and `kgen`, but they aren't documented yet.
 They are very much internal implementation details of the compiler and change all the time.
 I'd recommend sticking with the llvm and other dialects that are more stable.

+#### i32 vs si32
+> Python programmers will probably be more familiar with the i32/u32 syntax.

+Yeah, for the core language types, our audience are general programmers and Python folks, not MLIR nerds 😉

+We want things to be clear and unambiguous, compiler folk can deal with naming mapping.
+We will discuss.

+> would it ever makes sense for Mojo to also support signless integers?

+I don't see a benefit to that.
+It would mean that we couldn't use the standard Python operators (which imply sign behavior, e.g. on divides).
+Signless integers are good for compilers because they want canonical forms, but users want operations that work on types.
+It's a bit of a different concern.

+#### Optimization via MLIR
+Mojo is a gateway to the whole MLIR ecosystem.
+It is entirely plausible that the matmul implementation for a particular piece of hardware just calls a few MLIR operations.

+#### Accelerators
+We can only say that we're working on accelerators and that is core to the mission, but can't talk about that until we're ready to talk about it 😀

+#### Compile Time Optimizations
+Mojo's compiler is not going to be magic.
+If you write matmul as a triply nested for loop, you will get a triply nested for loop on all hardwares (barring LLVM optimizations).

+The general idea is that Mojo's compiler is not going to perform some magic to optimize the code you are generating, but the language provides all the facilities to write that magic in a portable way as just Mojo code.
+Today, that magic is bundled into a handful of higher-order functions, like parallelize and vectorize_unroll, and as time continues, Mojo will ship with more "batteries" that mean most developers won't have to worry about SIMD, unrolling, etc. You just need to slap a few decorators on your functions/loops and call a function.

+#### Python keyword compatibility
+For now, we need to get Mojo from 0.1 to at least 0.7 (conceptually, we have no specific versioning planned), at which point we'll understand more of what we're dealing with, and have broader developed relationships with the python community.

+Also, my understanding is that Python3 generally doesn't take hard keywords for various compatibility reasons, even things like "case" are a soft keyword.
+If that is true, then we may be fine.

 ## 2023-05-12
 ### Mojo Team Content